fedir/ghstat/ratings.md

 * The most popular project is `lpereira/lwan`
 * The newest project is `HerikLyma/CPPWebFramework`
 * The project with more commits is `civetweb/civetweb`
+* The project with biggest average contribution period is `HerikLyma/CPPWebFramework`
 * The project with more tags is `emweb/wt`
 * The project made by most notable top contributors is `lpereira/lwan`
 * The project with best errors resolving rate is `HerikLyma/CPPWebFramework`